CupOfTea696/Laravel-GitWrapper/README.md

 There are three configuration options:

-##### Logging
+##### Logger

-This option (`'logging'`) is where you can enable logging, and set which log channel or log channel stack to use.
+This option (`'logger'`) is where you can enable logging, and set which log channel or log channel stack to use.
 To enable logging using the default channel, simply set this option to `true`.
 If you want to log to a specific channel, provide the channel name.
 Lastly, if you want to log to a channel stack, provide an array of log channels to use.

 ##### Default Connection Name